-Charlie Olsen's Project Plan
+Slant Six Project Plan

-"Your original crankshaft was reground, it's oil holes chamfered(1), and the shaft polished at [where?].
+"Your original crankshaft was sent out and reground, it's oil holes chamfered(1), and the shaft polished.
 After cleaning the engine block and cylinder head in our steel shot machine, those parts get magnafluxed(2).
-That is a process to detect surface and slightly subsurface flaws in the iron parts.
+That detects surface and slightly subsurface flaws in the iron parts.
 Then we bottom tap(3) all threaded holes to clear shot particles that may lodge in surface holes.
 We torque all main bearings and check and repair line bore as needed.
 Bore and honing of the block is to the smallest size that the bores will clean up; and to the size for which pistons are available.
 The cylinder head gets machined for new valve guides and positive valve seals.
 The guides are honed to finished size.
 Multi-angle valve seats are cut and the "deck", the top surface of the cylinder block, is milled to precise flatness.
 Valve stem heights are set, and valve springs set to correct load.
 Connecting rods all get resized.
 The complete assembly will be balanced.
 Pistons will be installed on rods, and all rods will be checked for straightness and twist.
 The block will then be cleaned for final assembly.
 Cam bearings and core plugs -- brass plugs only -- will be installed.
 All clearances will be checked and adjusted if needed.
 And finally the complete engine will be re-assembled."